 Theta: The future of video content delivery

-People are too busy and time-constraint to watch shows littered with endless commercials, sometimes exceeding the duration of the actual show, and too spoiled witch choice to just accept what others demand them to see.
+People are too busy and time-constraint to watch shows littered with endless commercials, sometimes exceeding the actual show’s duration, and too spoiled with a choice to accept what others demand them to see.
 The on-demand video streaming services are rapidly exceeding revenues previously attained by legacy companies, and it doesn’t look like it’s changing pace anytime soon.

-While the rise of the entertainment companies is probably a net positive, new problems are emerging.
-Not only for the companies themselves to secure revenue, but also, and one of the biggest concerns at present, how to cater to the needs of millions of people watching a livestream at the same time.
+While the rise of entertainment companies is probably a net positive, new problems are emerging.
+Besides finding it challenging to secure revenue, entertainment companies also have another big concern at present: how to cater to the needs of millions of people watching a live stream at the same time.

-A company harnessing the power of blockchain technology has conjured up an ingenious method of being able to cater to these demands, ensuring a pleasurable viewing experience for tons of people at the same time, not limiting the video quality and decreasing the costs of streaming.
+A company harnessing the power of blockchain technology has conjured up an ingenious method of catering to these demands, ensuring a pleasurable viewing experience for tons of people at the same time, not limiting the video quality, and decreasing the costs of streaming.
 The cherry on the top?
 Viewers will get rewarded for their stake and attention in the process.
-Welcome Theta Token
+Welcome Theta Token!

 Theta and THETA.tv

-Theta is a subsidiary of THETA.tv, a leading Esports, and streaming company based in Silicon Valley.
+Theta is a subsidiary of THETA.tv, a leading Esports and streaming company based in Silicon Valley.
 Established in 2015, THETA.tv already has millions of users.
-THETA.tv focuses on the most popular online games, and envision a future with a much better and unique Esports engagement experience.
-The Esports streaming scene is often perceived as being a small niche by people not familiar with the genre, however, Esports has exploded in the last couple of years.
+THETA.tv focuses on the most popular online games and envisions a future with a much better and unique Esports engagement experience.
+The Esports streaming scene is often perceived as being a small niche by people not familiar with the genre.
+However, Esports has exploded in the last couple of years.
 Both in the number of people watching, the hours they spend watching, and the revenue generated for both the streamer and the video streaming platform.

 We encourage you to learn more about the exact numbers, some can be found in this article, since we believe that the sector is filled with possibilities.
 The stats showed below can give you a general sense of how big the Esports industry already has become.